openssl rsa -in path/RHN-ORG-PRIVATE-SSL-KEY

 spacewalk-hostname-rename is as follows:

 spacewalk-hostname-rename <ip address> [ --ssl-country=<country> --ssl-state=<state>\

 If there is a need to generate a new SSL certificate, the script asks for all necessary information through a series of prompts, unless options are passed at the command line (as in the above example).
 When the system hostname has not changed, the regeneration of a new SSL server certificate is unnecessary.
 However, if at least one SSL option is specified, then

 spacewalk-hostname-rename generates a new certificate.

 For more information about using

-satellite-hostname-rename, refer to the following Red Hat Knowledgebase entry:
+spacewalk-hostname-rename, see the following Red Hat Knowledgebase entry: